cbrown1234/analyse-json/README.md

     -g, --glob <GLOB>            Process all files identified by this glob pattern -h, --help                   Print help information
-        --jsonpath <JSONPATH>    JSONpath query to filter/limit the inspection to -n, --lines <LINES>          Limit inspection to the first n lines -V, --version                Print version information
+        --jsonpath <JSONPATH>    JSONpath query to filter/limit the inspection to --merge                  Include combined results for all files when using glob -n, --lines <LINES>          Limit inspection to the first n lines -V, --version                Print version information
 ```